-If you arrive in Lisbon too early to check in (and it’s raining), borrow an umbrella from your hotel and walk into town.
+(If you arrive in Lisbon too early to check in (and it’s raining), borrow an umbrella from your hotel and walk into town.
 Find a bottle of wine and eat all of the olives and bread.
 And Pasteis de Nata.

 Friendly heads up… restaurants tend to put olives and bread on your table as soon as you sit down, this is NOT free.
-It’s delicious and worth it, but it’s not free.
+It’s delicious and worth it, but it’s not free.)

-Probably my favorite meal in Lisbon.
+BA Wine Bar do Bairro Alto is my favorite meal in Lisbon.
 An excellent wine bar with incredibly knowledgeable staff.
 You can do a range of pairings but we did an extensive wine pairing with meats and cheeses.
 We even tried anchovy, which I will never do again.
 Make a reservation as early as possible!
 This place is popular.

-Day trip to Belém
+A day trip to Belém

 Buy a ticket to a Hop-on/Hop-off bus tour and hop off in Belém.

-Day trip to Sintra
+A day trip to Sintra

-Sintra is a UNESCO World Heritage Site and it’s worth the 30 minute trip outside of Lisbon.
+Sintra is a UNESCO World Heritage Site and it’s worth the 30-minute trip outside of Lisbon.
 FYI, there are a LOT of really expensive day trips to Sintra but if you head to the train station you can buy a ticket to Sintra for around €5.
 There’s a bus transfer right outside the Sintra train station and it will drop you off at each of castle.
 I believe it will cost you €2, but again, it’s worth it.

 Sintra is home to a royal sanctuary.
-It’s colorful Moorish castles are nestled in a VERY mountainous area.
+Its colorful Moorish castles are nestled in a VERY mountainous area.
 Pena National Palace is magical and absolutely worth a peek.